Yap Weng Wah: Malaysia

-While he was preying on pre-teen males in Singapore, Yap had also extended his targets beyond Singapore and into Malaysia, his country of birth.
-During his yearly visits to Malaysia, Yap would have sex with another 14 boys in Malaysia, all of them also aged below 16.
-He also filmed these sexual acts like he did in Singapore to the 31 victims he met there.
-These offences were also brought to light when police arrested Yap in September 2012.
+Over the course of time during which Yap was preying on pre-teen males in Singapore, he had also extended his targets beyond Singapore and into Malaysia; during his yearly visits to Malaysia Yap would also target 14 boys, all of them below the age of 16.
+Yap filmed these acts, as he had done in Singapore to the 31 victims there.
+The offences in Malaysia were also brought to light when police arrested Yap in September 2012.
 However, since the crimes involving these 14 boys were not committed in Singapore, Yap did not face any formal charges related to these 14 boys when he was first arrested and charged.

 Arrest and incarceration

 Capture and remand

 In June 2012, Yap's sexual offences were first discovered when the sister of one of Yap's 11-year-old victims checked her younger brother's mobile phone and found SMS messages between her brother and Yap.
 The brother and sister thus went to the police.

 On 7 September 2012, after receiving a police report from another victim that Yap had sexually penetrated him, 29-year-old Yap was arrested by the police in his Yishun flat.
-Initially, Yap only confessed to having sex with three boys, but the 2,218 videos uncovered by the police had proven a much larger magnitude of his crimes than the extent Yap was willing to admit.
+Initially, Yap only confessed to having sex with three boys, but the 2,218 videos uncovered by the police had proven a much larger magnitude of his crimes than the extent to which Yap was willing to admit.
 On 8 September 2012, after he was formally charged in court for 76 sex-related charges, Yap was remanded for investigations.
 The arrest of Yap brought shock to those who knew him, including his colleagues and family back in Malaysia.
+His arrest and indictment was reported publicly only three years after his trial began.

-It was reported that due to Yap's arrest, Yap's family had experienced hard times: his sister was forced to drop out from university to find a job to feed the family, while his brother had to resign from his job to take care of his mother at home, and every week, the family had to spend 6 hours to travel from Ipoh to Singapore each time to visit Yap in prison where he was remanded and pending trial in Singapore.
+It was reported that due to Yap's arrest, Yap's family experienced hard times: his sister was forced to drop out from university to find a job to feed the family, while his brother had to resign from his job to take care of his mother at home, and every week, the family had to spend 6 hours to travel from Ipoh to Singapore each way to visit Yap in prison where he was remanded and pending trial in Singapore.